aws/aws-sdk-php/docs/migration-guide.rst

 - "Waiter" objects that allow you to poll a resource until it is in a desired state
 - Resource iterator objects for easily iterating over paginated responses
 - Service-specific sets of exceptions
-- Modelled responses with a simpler interface
+- Modeled responses with a simpler interface
 - Grouped constants (Enums) for service parameter options
 - Flexible request batching system
 - Service builder/container that supports easy configuration and dependency injection